ariutta/jupyterlab-connect/README.md

 - Maybe this library would be useful: https://github.com/TimidRobot/cmc
 - Figure out an easy option to reconnect when SSH session dies.
+- For macOS, look at using `caffeinate -i -s /usr/bin/ssh` to control sleep & disconnects.